James-SenYan/cs5520_project/_posts/2021-09-21-FurtherExploration3Problems.md

 title: "Further exploration into 3 Problems "
 ---

-#First problem: place a order
+#First problem: Nowadays people have various membership cards, hence they often forget the passwords of these cards.
-> **A persona and scenario:** Manufactures or infrastructure companies want to place a order of steel materials like triangle steel, steel plate etc..
-They couldn't get access to current steel price online.
+> **A persona and scenario:** More and more stores encourage users to recharge and apply for a card in advance.

-> **Trigger:** Customers no longer have to make a call to company everytime to place a order which is time-consuming.
-Customers want to add things to cart.
-Usually customers would type what they'd like to purchase in excel and sent a table to steel company.It's more efficient if they press add button in app.
-A order is generated and sent to office automatically via email system.
+> **Trigger:** Many people cannot remember their passwords because of too many cards.

-> **Desired Outcome:** Order details are sent to both sellers and buyers via email.
-It should inclue total price, items information, buyer's address and buyer's contact information.
+> **Desired Outcome:** Design a card password management software to help group users record the password of each card.

-> **Base Knowledge:** Users should be familar with ordinary screen touching actions like click deletion buttons, addition buttons, navigation buttons.
+> **Base Knowledge:** The customer knows the password corresponding to each card.

-> **Required Knowledge:** Users need to their address and email address.
+> **Required Knowledge:** Users should know information of their cards such as name, address of store to each card.

 > **Artifacts:**
-- online shopping app
+- membership cards for various stores
 - mobile phones/pc

-#Second problem: price chart
+#Second problem: display a price chart of steel commodities
 > **A persona and scenario:** Prices go up and down frequently for steel industry.
 Buyers should pay a lot attention to price so as to place a order at a reasonable price.However, customers are likely to miss such timing with scarce tool enabling them to do so.

-> **Trigger:** Customers could a price chart on home page which ontains prices within a week.
-It enables users to predict price trend and hence decide buy-in timing.
+> **Trigger:** It enables users to predict price trend and hence decide buy-in timing.

 > **Desired Outcome:** Users get a price chart of recent 7 days.
 In addition to price, current available stock is included along with it.